What Is Glycemic Control?

 Persistent fatigue

-Direct consequence of the inability of cells to use glucose as an energy source, in addition to dehydration.
+Direct consequence of cells failing to use glucose as an energy source, compounded by dehydration.

 5. 05